foundry-rs/book/src/reference/cast/cast-wallet-vanity.md

 `--nonce` *nonce*
 &nbsp;&nbsp;&nbsp;&nbsp;Generate a vanity contract address created by the generated keypair with the specified nonce.

+`--save-path` *path*
+&nbsp;&nbsp;&nbsp;&nbsp;Path to save the generated vanity wallet.
+If provided, the wallet details will be saved in a JSON file at this location.

 {{#include common-options.md}}

 ### EXAMPLES